fr4iser90/FoundryCord/docs/3_developer_guides/02_architecture/backend_design.md

     *   Defines SQLAlchemy ORM models representing database tables.
     *   Includes table definitions, columns, relationships, and constraints.
 *   **Schema Layer (`app/web/interfaces/api/rest/v1/schemas/`):**
-    *   Defines Pydantic models used specifically for API request validation and response serialization.
-    *   Ensures a clear contract for the API, decoupling API structure from internal domain models.
+    *   Defines Pydantic models used specifically for API request validation, response serialization, and ensuring a clear data contract for the API.
+This decouples the API's public interface from internal domain model structures.

+## Configuration Loading

+Backend configuration is sourced from:
+1. Environment variables (managed in `docker/.env` and loaded via `python-dotenv`).
+2. Shared configuration modules and utilities within `app/shared/infrastructure/config/`.
+3. Web-specific configuration loading in `app/web/infrastructure/config/`.
+FastAPI settings management (e.g., Pydantic `BaseSettings`) may also be used to consolidate and provide access to these configurations.

 ## Database Interaction